 How do I benefit from thinking like this?

 I think everybody who has an opportunity to travel abroad for work, for pleasure, for exploration might consider this: being a foreigner is a privilege.

-First: coming to a new country we have to remember that we are a different set of habits, traditions, perceptions.
+First: coming to a new country we automatically become foreigners.
+Whether we like it or not.
+We show this by a different set of habits, traditions, perceptions, that we look at the world around us.
 This can certainly create some particularities in different situations.
 It is about how we handle them.

 Take away: be friendly and extend an extra effort to make other people comfortable around you.

 Second: coming to a new country we need to remember that we are representatives of our own culture.

 People do profile other people.
 Living overseas for a while, I could identify, watching other people, where they come from.
 Manners, ways of talking, body language can reveal, in general, a person’s background.

 It is always beneficial to be kind and considerate even though life can be quite challenging at times.
 As people, we all want to feel safe, healthy, and at peace.
 It does not matter where we come from, we are all longing for happy lives.

 In Dubai, I met a woman.
 We never talked about our backgrounds.
 I heard her speaking French to other women and I assumed she was French.
 We communicated in English though.
 One day, we talked about our kids and I mentioned that I talk Russian to my son.
 She looked at me and uttered a bit confused: “I thought you are an American, but kind of a different American”.
 As I found out she was not French either.
 My dear friend Francesca is from Italy.
 For me she is a wonderful representative of her culture: bubbly, energetic, generous.

 Take away: be a proud representative of your culture and reveal the best side of your personality.